The Complete Travel Guide to Nuku'alofa

 Luxury Stays in Nuku’alofa

-Four-star hotels, boutique lodges and apartments are all available in Nuku’alofa, ideal for discerning travellers.
-Check out some of our top recommendations in the 7 Best Luxury Accommodations in Nuku’alofa.
+Four-star hotels, boutique lodges and apartments are all available in Nuku’alofa, ideal for the discerning traveller with an open mind – this is a developing nation, after all.
+Check out some of our top recommendations in the 5 Best Luxury Accommodations in Nuku’alofa.

 The Complete Guide to Nuku’alofa(c) tongapocketguide.com

-Adults-only getaways are becoming more and more desirable as a style of travel in the South Pacific.
-Nuku’alofa has a small offering of adults-only lodges and homestays, as well as a few activities where you won’t need to worry about being disturbed by kids.
-Check out some of our suggestions in The Adults-Only Guide to Nuku’alofa.
+Adult-only getaways are becoming more and more desirable as a style of travel in the South Pacific.
+Nuku’alofa has just one lodge which is exclusively for guests over the age of 10.
+As for activities, the very nature of adventure sports like scuba diving and whale swimming means you won’t need to worry too much about being disturbed by kids.
+Check out some of our suggestions for a child-free holiday in The Adults-Only Guide to Nuku’alofa.

 Activities in Nuku’alofa for Adults

-Learn more about each activity aimed more for adults in the 5 Adults-Only Activities in Nuku’alofa.
+Learn more about each activity aimed more at adults in the 10 Adults-Only Activities in Nuku’alofa & Tongatapu.

 Adults-Only Accommodation in Nuku’alofa

-While the whole “adults-only resort” thing hasn’t caught on in Nuku’alofa just yet, you can find lodges and homestays with strict child policies.
-Check them out in the 5 Best Adults-Only Accommodations in Nuku’alofa, as well as private accommodation in the 5 Best Holiday Homes in Nuku’alofa.
+While the whole “adults-only resort” thing hasn’t caught on in Nuku’alofa just yet, you can find a lodge with strict child policies.
+Check them out in the 5 Best Adult-Only Accommodation in Tonga.
+Alternatively, choose private accommodation from the 10 Best Holiday Homes in Nuku’alofa.

 More About Nuku’alofa